DynamoDS/DesignScript/LanguageSpec.md

 ## Variables

 A variable is storage location for a value.
 As DesignScript is dynamic, it is free to assign any kind of value to a variable.
 Variable in global scope is immutable.
 That is, a variable is only allowed to be assigned once.
-For example,
+Example:

 ```
 a = 1;
 a = 2; // error: double assignment
 ```

 But a variable is mutable in imperative block.
-For example,
+Example:

 ```
 [Imperative]
 {